Welcome

 • Copy of parent’s residence permit for Germany, if applicable

-• Proof of marriage of parents original and two copies
+• Proof of marriage of parents, if applicable

 If the marriage did not take place in Nepal or Germany, a marriage certificate with Apostille is required

-• IF APPLICABLE: Divorce judgement and decree of all former marriages of both spouses, with information on who has custody for the minor
+• Divorce judgement, if applicable and decree of all former marriages of both spouses, with information on who has custody for the minor

 • Father / Mother continues to reside permanently in Nepal: